 - 1. The LEP should prohibit the undesirable developments, listed in Table 2 of this Report, within the bushfire-prone areas (land within 100m of identified bushfire hazard vegetation) of the subject site. - 2.
 All of the land on the subject site other than the retained native vegetation should have no restriction placed on it that prohibits APZ maintenance.
 This will include restrictions such as "tree preservation orders" and the like. - 3.
+The Strategic Fire Advantage Zone (SFAZ) listed in the Upper Nepean State Conservation Area Fire Management Strategy should be included in the required APZ, and not additional to it. - 4.
 A Vegetation Management Plan should be prepared for the site.
-The Vegetation Management Plan should address temporary APZs for Staged development, ongoing management of non-vegetated areas to ensure bushfire hazard vegetation does not regenerate on the site. - 4.
+The Vegetation Management Plan should address temporary APZs for Staged development, ongoing management of non-vegetated areas to ensure bushfire hazard vegetation does not regenerate on the site. - 5.
 The LEP should provide a mechanism to ensure the Fire & Rescue NSW document "Fire Safety Guideline Fire Hydrants for Minor Residential Development" is included as a policy for future development within the site.